-Although technically born in California, Alex considers himself a Wenatchee native, but more specifically an East Wenatchee native being part of the infamous class of 2006.
-Naturally, he returned to the land of apples after graduating from Western Washington University with a business degree in-hand and student loans in his eyes.
-In no particular order, Alex loves movies, theater, and craft beer.
-Overall, he tries to be as active in the community as possible and loves contributing to anything that makes Wenatchee exceptional.
+Although technically born in California, Alex is often mistaken for a Wenatchee native.
+He returned to the land of apples after graduating from Western Washington University in 2011 with a degree in Marketing.
+He has been involved with the Apple Blossom Festival since 2012 as the chairperson (Beer Garden Commissioner) for the Blossoms & Brews Festival.
+Alex also currently sits on the Wenatchee Downtown Association Board of Directors.
+Overall, he tries to be as active in the community and loves contributing to anything that makes Wenatchee exceptional.

 Mike is a theatre designer and technician working in the Northwest.
 Mike holds a Bachelors of Music Performance and a Masters of Fine Art in Theatre Design and Technology from the University of Idaho.
 His lighting and sound designs can be found at numerous theatres in Central Washington.

-When not in the theatre, Mike performs with the Wenatchee Valley Symphony and enjoys spending time with this wife Andrea and daughters, Kelly and Nicole.
+When not in the theatre, Mike performs with the Wenatchee Valley Symphony and enjoys spending time with this wife Andrea and daughters, Kelly, Nicole, and Alice.

 Zach started at the Numerica Performing Arts Center by lending his tech skills to enhance our NPAC shows.
 In his nine years with us, Zach has moved into overseeing the front of house for the Numerica PAC.
 Not only does he manage the box office.
 He also organizes all the lovely volunteers who sell you tickets and those who usher our shows.
 Zach oversees our concessions too, so if you have a request, let him know!
 Zach lends his production skills to other community shows at Cashmere, Eastmont, and Cascade high schools.
 In addition to Leavenworth Summer Theater, Riverside Playhouse, Upper Valley Connect, and Fabulous Feet.
 In his off time, you can find him working hard in his family orchard.